francescodelucia/Telegram_Bot_PC/README.md

 # Telegram_Bot_PC
-Telegram Bot to capture Descktop or Web Cam of use on Raspberry device manage remotly.
+Telegram Bot to capture Descktop or Web Cam on your PC or use on Raspberry to manage device remotly.
 It's simple cutomizable to integrate personal actions/commands.